dairiki/inkex-bh/README.md

-# Inkscape Externsions for Barn Hunt
+# Inkscape Extensions for Barn Hunt

 Here are some Inkscape extensions that are possibly useful when using [Inkscape][] to draw [Barn Hunt][] maps.

 These are a freshly updated and rewritten version of plugins that I (and Sandra, my wife) have been using for several years to draw our maps.
-The sample course map on the offial [BHA Judging Assignment Cheat Sheet][cheat] is one of mine.
+The sample course map on the official [BHA Judging Assignment Cheat Sheet][cheat] is one of mine.
 (The previous versions of the plugins worked with Inkscape version 0.x.
 The plugin API has changed considerably since then, so a rewrite was necessary to get the plugins